Word@Work, Let God's Word energise your working day!

 Acts 9:5-9

-Jesus confronted Saul (later known as Paul) on the road to Damascus.
-This passage starts just after Jesus had asked him, "Saul, Saul, why are you persecuting me?"
-(Acts 9:4) His reply was honest, "Who are You Lord?"
-Saul had heard about Jesus, and despised Him; but Saul did not know Him.
+Jesus confronted Saul (later known as Paul, the Apostle) on the road to Damascus.
+This passage starts just after Jesus had asked him, "Saul, Saul, why do you persecute me?"
+(Acts 9:4).
+His reply was honest, "Who are You, Lord?"
+Saul had heard about Jesus, and he despised Him; but Saul did not know Him.
+The religious zealot thought he was pleasing God by persecuting Christians, but he was wrong (Acts 9:1-2).
+He assumed that he had power and that Jesus was yesterday's failed imposter; he was wrong about that too.
+The blinding light, and the commanding voice who knew hi

 Unwelcome Assignment